rnabioco/rbi-website/content/talk/2020/seminars/krainer/index.md

-Adrian's research group studies the mechanism of pre-mRNA splicing and his work led to the development and deployment of one of the first FDA-approved antisense oligonucleotide therapies to cure spinal muscular atrohpy, for which he and Frank Bennett were awarded the [2019 Breakthrough Prize in Life Science](https://breakthroughprize.org/Laureates/2/L3845).
+Adrian's research group studies the mechanism of pre-mRNA splicing and his work led to the development and deployment of one of the first FDA-approved antisense oligonucleotide therapies to treat spinal muscular atrophy, for which he and Frank Bennett were awarded the [2019 Breakthrough Prize in Life Science](https://breakthroughprize.org/Laureates/2/L3845).